jvendramin/instant-airtable-trigger-node/README.md

 [Version history](#version-history)

 ## Node Feedback
-Please submit feedback to us if you have any ideas to improve this node, or experience a bug by submitting it to us here.
+Please [submit feedback to us](https://vform.fillout.com/fillout-n8n-node-feedback) if you have any ideas to improve this node, or experience a bug.

 ## Installation